- Chart

 Ideal Investor Profile

-The ideal investor for the Invesco S&P 500 Revenue ETF is one who seeks broad exposure to U.S. large-cap equities but prefers a weighting methodology based on revenue rather than market capitalization.
-Investors who believe that strong revenue generation is a key indicator of a company's health and potential for growth, and who are looking for diversification beyond traditional indices, would find this ETF suitable.
-It is also appropriate for those who want to complement a core portfolio with an alternative weighting approach.
+The ideal investor for the Invesco S&P 500 Revenue ETF is one who seeks broad exposure to large-cap U.S. equities but prefers a weighting methodology based on revenue rather than market capitalization.
+This might include investors who believe that revenue generation is a more fundamental indicator of a company's strength or who want to diversify away from the concentration typically found in market-cap weighted indices.

 Market Risk